elpapi42/stori-newsletter/README.md

 11. Add the email adress to the backend/.env file
 12. Run `docker compose up -d --build` again

-If you do not want to follow the steps above, we can test the applciation during the next interview.
+If you do not want to follow the steps above, we can test the application during the next interview.

+## Potential Improvements

+1. Send emails concurrently in SESNewsletterDispatcher